Underage 21 DUI Charges

 A violation of Florida Statute 322.2616 is neither a traffic infraction nor a criminal offense.
 The detention for a Section 322.2616 violation does not constitute an arrest.

 Actions taken pursuant to this statute are recorded in the motor vehicle records maintained by DHSMV.
 Actions taken under this statute do not necessarily bar prosecution under Florida Statute 316.193.
-The Department of Highway Safety and Motor Vehicles, however, may not suspend the person’s license under Florida Statute 322.2615 and 322.2616 for the same episode.
+However, the Department of Highway Safety and Motor Vehicles may not suspend the person’s license under Florida Statute Sections 322.2615 and 322.2616 for the same episode.

 Florida Statute 322.2616 Procedures

-Florida Statute 322.2616 explains the provisions for the suspension of a driver’s license for a persons under 21 years of age even though the person is NOT arrested for DUI.
+Florida Statute 322.2616 explains the provisions for suspending a driver’s license for a person under 21 years of age even though the person is NOT arrested for DUI.

 The statute explains the right to review and provides for the administrative suspension of the driving privileges of a person under the age of 21 who has a blood-alcohol or breath alcohol level of 0.02 or higher and is driving or in actual physical control of a motor vehicle in this state.

-The statute also provides for the administrative suspension of the driving privilege of such person under the age of 21 who has refused to submit to a test to determine his or her blood-alcohol or breath-alcohol level.
+The statute also provides for the administrative suspension of the driving privileges of persons under the age of 21 who have refused to submit to a test to determine their blood-alcohol or breath-alcohol level.

 The .02 Zero Tolerance Citation HSMV 78103

-The scope of the formal review hearing in a zero tolerance case shall be limited to the issues listed in Florida Statute 322.2616.
-The 0.02 Zero Tolerance Citation is typically hand-written on the HSMV 78103 form.
-If a PBT was used then the hearing officer must verify there is a current copy of the United States Department of Transportation’s conforming-product list included.
+The scope of the formal review hearing in a zero-tolerance case shall be limited to the issues listed in Florida Statute 322.2616.
+The 0.02 Zero Tolerance Citation is typically handwritten on the HSMV 78103 form.
+If a PBT was used, then the hearing officer must verify that a current copy of the United States Department of Transportation’s conforming product list is included.

-The hearing officer must make an independent determination in accordance with a preponderance of the evidence as to whether the department should sustain, invalidate or amend the suspension.
+The hearing officer must make an independent determination based on a preponderance of the evidence as to whether the department should sustain, invalidate, or amend the suspension.

 A breath test to determine breath-alcohol level pursuant to Florida Statute 322.2616 may be conducted as authorized in Florida Statute 316.1932 or by a breath-alcohol test device (PBT) listed in the United States Department of Transportation’s conforming-product list of evidential breath-measuring devices.